hollina/macroeconomic_conditions_and_opioid_abuse/README.md

 	~/do_files/0.master_script.do

+Intermediate images and latex tables are stored in the `~/results` folder.

+Final output are displayed in `~/latex/tables_and_figures.pdf`, which is compiled using latex.

 The do files within  the directory `~/do_files/1.build_datasets_for_analysis` build the datasets used in the analysis.
 The do files within`~/do_files/2.analysis/` reconstruct all figures and tables used in the paper and appendix.

-On lines 48 and 49 of 0.master_script.do, you will need to change your folder locations on your own machine, identifying the project folder path and the location of the restricted access data (not provided here).
+On lines 48 and 49 of `0.master_script.do`, you will need to change your folder locations on your own machine, identifying the project folder path and the location of the restricted access data (not provided here).

 Note that `$box` is a global macro I store in my profile.do.
 The profile.do is loaded each time stata is started and allows for one do file to be run across multiple machines with no additional editing.
 For example: